+I'm an empirical economist and Max Weber Fellow based at the Robert Schuman Centre for Advanced Studies at the European University Institute in Florence, Italy.
 My research examines firm heterogeneity and the distributional consequences of globalisation.
-To study these issues, I analyse confidential customs data using modern econometric and big data methods.
+To study these issues, I analyse detailed transactions-level customs databases using modern econometric methods.

-Currently, I'm based at the Kiel Institute for the World Economy where I work alongside the Trade Policy Task Force and the Kiel Center for Globalisation.
+I'm also affiliated with the Kiel Institute for the World Economy where I work alongside the Trade Policy Task Force and the Kiel Center for Globalisation.
 Prior to joining the Kiel Institute, I worked as a Junior Economist with the Ifo Institute’s Center for International Economics.
 I pursued the MPhil in Economics from University of Oxford and am a recipient of the prestigious Rhodes Scholarship from India.

 You can follow my commentary on trade policy and R code on Twitter @Sonali_Chowdhry.